 Over the years, meetings here were frequented by the likes of George Bernard Shaw, W.B.
 Yeats, J.M.
 Synge, Sean O’Casey and more.
 If you take a wander through the grounds today, you can still see the famous Autograph Tree where these great literary figures etched their initials.

+Looking for things to do in Galway in the morning?
 Early risers will love this market on Church Lane, just off the main thoroughfare of Shop Street in the city centre.
 The weekend market has everything from delicious food and drink to handmade crafts and gifts.
 It has been taking place in the city for centuries and all the local traders have a story to tell.

 If you fancy escaping the city for a few hours, grab a bus in Eyre Square or drive out to the the port at Rossaveel and catch the Aran Island Ferry (pre-booking advised) to Inis Mór, the largest of Galway Bay’s Aran Islands.

 There are plenty of things to do for couples once you arrive here.
 You can rent bicycles and spend your day exploring the island’s beautiful scenery and historical sites before heading back to the city for the night.
 The ferry operates on different schedules at different times of the year so make sure to check ahead and reserve your tickets in advance of traveling.